 Because open-angle glaucoma develops slowly, its symptoms are often difficult to notice until substantial vision loss has occurred.

-Angle-closure glaucoma is a rarer form of glaucoma, but one that we have diagnosed and managed at our McAllen eye care center.
+Angle-closure glaucoma is a rarer form of glaucoma, but one that we have diagnosed and managed.
 It is also known as narrow-angle glaucoma because of the acute angle between the iris and the cornea.
 Blockage in the drainage canal of the eyes leads to a sudden rise in intraocular pressure.

 Unlike the slow development of open-angle glaucoma, acute angle glaucoma can happen quickly.
 Some symptoms patients may notice include:

 - Eye pain

 - Halos around bright lights

 - Sudden vision loss

 Also known as low-tension glaucoma, this form of glaucoma involves damage to the optic nerve despite normal internal eye pressure.
 This rare type of glaucoma can occur in people with a family history of normal tension glaucoma, people of Japanese descent, and people who have a history of an irregular heartbeat or other kinds of heart disease.